safesoftware/helm-charts/readme-archive/README-2021.1.md

 | `labels.queue` | Labels to apply to the core pods | `{}` |
 | `labels.websocket` | Labels to apply to the core pods | `{}` |

+See configuration parameters for older versions of FME Server [here](readme-archive).
 ## Development

 ### Run unit tests